cwohlman/meteor-payments/README.md

     // this id should be unique across all transactions, customers, and
     // paymentMethods, it is the id assigned to a record by the payments
     // provider
-    , providerId: "The unique id of this transaction in the providers db" , customerId: "The customerId of the affected user in the providers db"
-    // this should be an id returned by the payment provider which is unique
-    // across all requests, generally called a requestId, this id, if provided
-    // should be unique across all log entries
     , requestId: "The unique id of this server interaction" , request: "The request sent to the server, if available" , response: "The response received from the server, if avaiable"